.APOCRYPHAL

 live world had faded.

-Most of these works are out of print and quite
+Most of these works are out of print

-Descriptions which are extremely tantalizing, but which, unfortunately
+brief descriptions.
+Descriptions which are extremely tantalizing,

-do not allow the sort of detailed and thorough analysis of geography, biology
+but which, unfortunately do not allow the sort of detailed and thorough

-or culture, which would allow us to place a work in context on either Barsoom
+analysis of geography, biology or culture, which would allow us to place

-or the geography and geology of real Mars.
-Unfortunately, I’ve only
+a work in context on either Barsoom or the geography and geology of real

-got the broadest strokes to work with, and thus, my comments are wholly
+Mars.
+Unfortunately, I’ve only got the broadest strokes to work with,

-speculative and I can hardly place too much weight on the poor delicate
+much weight on the poor delicate things.

-Finally, I must note that in some, perhaps in
+Finally, I must note that in some,

-of Barsoom.
+we know of Barsoom.
 For instance, the Human Pets of Mars features

 Martians who are essentially ten-legged octopi, or decapods, who have no